 If you are jumping from computer to computer when you write (yes, people do that…not sure why myself) then you will probably need to think differently about how to back your work up compared to if you use just the same computer.

-Originally these were ‘the’ method for backing up your work.
-However like floppy disks these are becoming obsolete for data storage.
+UPDATED: Originally. these were ‘the’ method for backing up your work.
+However, like floppy disks, these are becoming obsolete for data storage.
 I do not recommend using CDs any more.

 Portable but not something I recommend you carry around with you like a data stick.
-I have 2 x 1 Tb harddrives that I backup all my work onto.
+I have 3 x 1 Tb hard drives that I back up all my work onto.

-This is where you store your work offsite.
-There are loads of different Cloud storage: Dropbox, Just Cloud, iCloud, OneDrive, GoogleDrive to name a few.
+As well as several backups, it is highly recommended that you have an offsite backup.
+There are loads of different Cloud storage: Dropbox, Just Cloud, iCloud, OneDrive, GoogleDrive, Mega, iDrive to name a few.

 I have both Dropbox (free version that has limited space for just documents) and JustCloud which I pay for annually to give me all the storage space I need for everything.
 Now Cloud allows you to synchronise and schedule a backup automatically.